apigee/apigee-config-maven-plugin/README.md

 ```
 The default "none" action is a NO-OP and it helps deploy APIs (using [apigee-deploy-maven-plugin](https://github.com/apigee/apigee-deploy-maven-plugin)) without affecting config.

+## To configure a proxy

+Supported from v1.4

+Please refer to this [doc](http://maven.apache.org/guides/mini/guide-proxies.html) that explains how to setup proxy settings in your settings.xml usually in your $HOME/.m2 directory.
+Only `https` proxy protocol is supported.

 ## Sample project
 Refer to an example project at [/samples/EdgeConfig](https://github.com/apigee/apigee-config-maven-plugin/tree/master/samples/EdgeConfig)